a35931chi/RL-Continuous-Control/README.md

 ### Instructions

 Follow the instructions in Continuous_Control.ipynb to get started with training your own agent.
 Scroll to the section that's titled Start Here!!
+Run the code cells in sequence, including calling the libraries, initiate the environments, initiate classes and functions such as OUNoise, ReplayBuffer, Actor, Critic, Agent, DDPG, etc.

+At the end of the code, there's a summarized chart illustrating episodes vs. scores for the scores, average scores, and goal of this exercise.

 ### Misc